An optimal representation for the trace zero subgroup: Introduction

 Scalar multiplication in the trace zero subgroup is particularly efficient, due to a speed-up using the Frobenius endomorphism, see \cite{lange-phd, lange-04,avanzi-cesena-07}.
 This technique is similar to the one used on Koblitz curves \cite{koblitz-91} and has been afterwards applied to GLV/GLS curves \cite{glv,gls}, which are the basis for several recent implementation speed records for elliptic curve arithmetic \cite{longa-sica-12,faz-hernandez-13,bos-costello-hisil-lauter-13}.
 In~\cite{avanzi-cesena-07}, Avanzi and Cesena show that trace zero subgroups often deliver better scalar multiplication performance than elliptic curves.
 E.g., scalar multiplication in trace zero subgroups of elliptic curves over a degree 5 extension field is almost 3 times faster than in elliptic curves, for the same group size.

-They conclude that trace zero subgroups are very interesting groups for the design of cryptographic systems based on the discrete logarithm problem due to their vastly superior arithmetic performance, even though such systems sacrifice some memory and bandwidth.
+Since the trace zero subgroup is a subgroup of the Picard group, one may represent its elements in the same way as one represents the elements of the Picard group.
+Such a representation, however, sacrifices memory and bandwidth.
 In this paper, we solve this problem by providing a representation for the elements of trace zero subgroups which is both efficiently computable and optimal in size.
 Since the trace zero subgroup has about $q^{(n-1)g}$ elements, an optimal-size representation should consist of approximately $\log_2 q^{(n-1)g}$ bits.
 A natural solution would be representing an element of the trace zero subgroup via $(n-1)g$ elements of $\Fq$.
 Such representations have been proposed by Naumann \cite[Chapter 4.2]{naumann} for trace zero subgroups of elliptic curves and by Lange \cite{lange-04} for trace zero varieties associated to hyperelliptic curves of genus 2, both with respect to cubic field extensions, and by Silverberg \cite{silverberg-05} and Gorla--Massierer \cite{gorla-massierer-1} for elliptic curves with respect to base field extensions of degree 3 and 5.
 A compact representation for Koblitz curves has been proposed by Eagle, Galbraith, and Ong \cite{eagle-galbraith-ong-11}.